Methodology

 - Sources and useful links related to a specific cybercrime are listed on each crime page separately.

 - Federal Bureau of Investigation Internet Crime Complaint Center.
-(2015-2022).
+(2015-2024).
 Internet Crime Report.

 With the help of cybersecurity experts, each crime was connected with the data point combinations (from 2 to 4 data points) that can lead to the specific crime.
 Assigned cyberthreat point values were calculated as follows:

-If the selected data points matched 50% or more (but less than 100%) of the combination of a specific crime, one-tenth of cyberthreat points, but not smaller than 1, it was added to the overall threat value.
+If the selected data points matched 50% or more (but less than 100%) of the combination of a specific crime, one-tenth of the cyberthreat points, but not smaller than 1, it was added to the overall threat value.
 Crime number with a match less than 100% is limited to three crimes with the biggest threat.

-If the selected data points matched 100% of the combination of a specific crime, cyberthreat points, assigned to the crime according to the methodology above, were added to the overall threat value.
+If the selected data points matched 100% of the combination of a specific crime, cyberthreat points assigned to the crime according to the methodology above were added to the overall threat value.

 - Cyberthreat points (ranging from 1 to 30) are the sum product of financial losses and probability points that were divided by their smallest value.